 Photo Radar Speeding Tickets

-As of 2020 the Ontario government has implemented photo radar cameras.
+In 2020 the Ontario government legislated the use of speed measuring photo radar cameras.

-Photo radar cameras detect the speed of a moving vehicle using radar, (taking a picture) when a vehicle is detected speeding.
+Photo radar cameras detect the speed of a moving vehicle using radar.

 How Speed Cameras Work

 When vehicle passes a speed camera, the radar system within the speed camera measures the speed of the vehicle.
 Where the vehicle is travelling over the speed limit, the camera takes a picture of the licence plate.